17th and 18th centuries

 1972 to 1978: Sir Morien Bedford Morgan Master of Downing.

-1977: Governing Body removed the restriction on the admission of women students and Fellows, leading to the first admissions offers to women the following year.
+1977: Governing Body removed the restriction on the admission of women students and Fellows, leading to the election of the first female Fellow the following year.

 1978 to 1987: Baron John Butterfield of Stechford Master of Downing.